 1.Categories of data collected 2.
-In which phase(s) is this information collected? (including self-registration) - Registering (1) - self-registration (1.1) - lodging (2) - examination (3) Please use the numbers provided for each phase to indicate the phase the data is collected.
+In which phase(s) is this information collected? (including self-registration) Registering (1) self-registration (1.1) lodging (2) examination (3) Please use the numbers provided for each phase to indicate the phase the data is collected.
 In case phases are combined in your state, please indicate it accordingly by using a dash (see example below).
 If data is re-used but not re-collected in a following phase, data is not collected in that phase.
 Therefore, if data is not collected in a specific phase but only re-used or not used at all, please do not add any number for that phase.
 3. Which organization collects this information in each of the different phases? (whenever possible please refer to the authorities listed in section 1.2 4.
-How is this particular category of data /biometric data collected? - online self-registration - written questionnaire (in paper) - oral (interview, face-to-face) - oral (interview via phone/ videocall) - open source (e.g. social media) - analysing documents - analysing content of mobile devices (e.g. phones, laptops) - using automated or artificial intelligence for analysis of data - other: please specify (multiple answers possible) If different data collection tools are used in the different phases, please specify it.
+How is this particular category of data /biometric data collected? online self-registration written questionnaire (in paper) oral (interview, face-to-face) oral (interview via phone/ videocall) open source (e.g. social media) analysing documents analysing content of mobile devices (e.g. phones, laptops) using automated or artificial intelligence for analysis of data other: please specify (multiple answers possible) If different data collection tools are used in the different phases, please specify it.
 If possible, please indicate if any specific technology is used in the process.
-5. Where is this particular category of data /biometric data stored? - in an electronic file - in a database - on paper 6.
-If applicable, please specify the name of the database(s) Name - current name 1/2 (combined phases) Border Guard - at Border Guard posts (1, 2) Interview and filling out the application (1, 2) in database (1) and on paper (2) RPU Pobyt v.2 - birth name 1/2 (combined phases) Border Guard - at Border Guard posts (1, 2) Interview and filling out the application (1, 2) in database (1) and on paper (2) RPU Pobyt v.2 - previous name(s) 1/2 (combined phases) Border Guard - at Border Guard posts (1, 2) Interview and filling out the application (1, 2) in database (1) and on paper (2) RPU Pobyt v.2 - pen name (alias)
+5. Where is this particular category of data /biometric data stored? in an electronic file in a database on paper 6.
+If applicable, please specify the name of the database(s)

+Name - current name N/A N/A N/A N/A N/A

+- birth name Registration - IPA - EASO (on behalf of IPA) - oral (interview, face-to-face) - written questionnaire - in an electronic file - in a database - on paper National Asylum Seekers Management System (NASMS)

+- previous name(s) N/A N/A N/A N/A N/A

+- pen name (alias) N/A N/A N/A N/A N/A

+- religious names N/A N/A N/A N/A N/A

+- other names N/A N/A N/A N/A N/A